mobilemancer/talks-Designing-Autonomous-AI-Agents/.demo/slides/5-agent-definition.md

 🧠 Memory (?)

-🛠️ Agency Tools/MCP
+🛠️ Agency Tools / MCP

-➰ In a loop
+➰ Executes in a loop